Alfonso Architects, Inc.

 About HKS Architects

 HKS Architects is an international firm, with over 25 locations worldwide.
-They employ over 1,000 people and have designed projects like the AT&T Stadium, where the Dallas Cowboys of the National Football League play, and Atlantis Paradise Island in The Bahamas.
-Their Tampa office is located in downtown Tampa, right across from the iconic MacDill Park on the Riverwalk.
-Their Tampa associate principal is Jon Paul Bacariza, AIA, ACHA, EDAC, LEED AP.
-HKS’s Tampa office creates works across the state of Florida, developing and building projects in Fort Myers, Miami, Orlando, and Tampa.
-Their clientele has included the CNL Financial Group, the Palm Beach Land Trust, Disney, St. Joseph’s Hospital, and the University of South Florida.
-But while they’ve worked all over the state, they’ve left an indelible mark on the commercial architecture of Tampa, too.
+It employs over a thousand people and has designed projects like the AT&T Stadium, where the Dallas Cowboys of the National Football League play, and Atlantis Paradise Island in The Bahamas.
+Its Tampa office is located in downtown Tampa, right across from the iconic MacDill Park on the Riverwalk.
+Its Tampa associate principal is Jon Paul Bacariza, who oversees the localized office as its team creates works across the state of Florida, developing and building projects in Fort Myers, Miami, Orlando, and Tampa.
+HKS’s impressive clientele has included the CNL Financial Group, the Palm Beach Land Trust, Disney, St. Joseph’s Hospital, and the University of South Florida.
+But while it has worked all over the state, it has left an indelible mark on the commercial architecture of Tampa, too.
+Potential clients may expect a full range of architectural services in addition to excellent design and delivery methods.
+The firm also has its own team of award-winning interior designers and also takes the extra mile in assisting with brand development.

 “As a child, I always liked art, but it was always perspective drawings that fascinated me.
 My parents had a construction company and I always enjoyed being on the job site.
 On summer breaks, I would spend ‘quality time’ with my grandfather which consisted of building structures around the house (tree houses, sheds or playhouses in the woods).
 As an architect, I am inspired by buildings that have an element of surprise.
 Buildings that appear a certain way and as you experience them, they throw you a curve ball.” – Jon Paul Bacariza